Magarpatta

-Magarpatta (मगरपट्टा Land of The Magar family) is a 450 acre, gated community in the Hadapsar, Pune, India.
-It has a commercial area, residential area, hospital with several specializations, a 25-acre urban park named "Aditi Gardens", a shopping mall named "Seasons Mall", a shopping complex named "Destination Centre" and schools.
+Magarpatta (मगरपट्टा Land of The Magar family) is a 182-hectare, gated community in the Hadapsar, Pune, India.
+It has a commercial area, residential area, hospital with several specializations, a 10-hectare urban park named "Aditi Gardens", a shopping mall named "Seasons Mall", a shopping complex named "Destination Centre" and schools.
 Around 30% of the area is made up of green cover.
 Construction began in 2000 and continues as of 2025.

 Management

 The Magarpatta Township Development & Construction Company Limited is the governing body.
 Satish Magar is the chairman & managing director of the township.